afk-mario/amano-ldtk-importer/README.md

 for more examples check the [examples](https://github.com/afk-mario/amano-ldtk-importer/tree/main/addons/amano-ldtk-importer/examples/post-import-scripts) directory.

-## Collisions
+# Collisions

 LDtk doesn't have a UI to create collision polygons on each tile like Tiled or the Godot tile map UI.
-It does support custom data on the tiles, so you can use that to generate the physics layers and collision polygons using a post script.
-There is a [basic example](https://github.com/afk-mario/amano-ldtk-importer/blob/main/addons/amano-ldtk-importer/examples/post-import-scripts/post-import-tileset-add-collisions.gd) in the example folders.
+It does support custom data on the tiles, so you can use that metadata to generate the physics layers and collision polygons using a post script.
+There is a [basic example](https://github.com/afk-mario/amano-ldtk-importer/blob/main/addons/amano-ldtk-importer/examples/post-import-scripts/post-import-tileset-add-collisions.gd) using enums or using [IntGrid]() layers in the example folders.

-## Notes
+# Notes

 Started as a fork from https://github.com/levigilbert/godot-LDtk-import